opencv/opencv/doc/js_tutorials/js_gui/js_video_display/js_video_display.markdown

     }, 33);
 @endcode

-@note Remember delete src and dst after clearInterval(loopIndex).
+@note Remember to delete src and dst after clearInterval(loopIndex).

 Try it
 ------

-Here is the demo for above code.
-Click `start` to start your camera and paly it.
+Try this demo using the code above.
+Click `start` to start your camera and play it.
 The left video is from your camera directly, and the right one is from OpenCV.js.
 Click `processing` to gray the video.
-Here we set the video width as 320, and the height will be computed based on the input stream.
+Here, we set the video width as 320, and the height will be computed based on the input stream.
 Some core code is in the textbox, and you can change it to investigate more.

 \htmlonly